-KYNA has important physiologic roles in human brain function, and its elevation has been hypothesized to be causal to cognitive impairment in multiple central disorders, including schizophrenia.
-Development of a safe and efficacious pharmaceutical agent to test this hypothesis in humans will provide the ultimate answer.
-KAT II is considered the most plausible target for pharmacologic modulation of brain KYNA levels and has been extensively characterized (Rossi et al., 2008; Passera et al., 2011).
+KYNA has important physiological roles in human brain function and its elevation has been hypothesized to be causal to cognitive impairment in multiple central disorders including schizophrenia.
+Development of a safe and efficacious pharmaceutical agent to test this hypothesis in human will provide the ultimate answer.
+KAT II is considered the most plausible target for pharmacological modulation of brain KYNA levels and has been extensively characterized (Passera et al., 2011; Rossi et al., 2008).
 Our modeling results quantitatively support this finding.
-As all irreversible inhibitors tested in this report are at least 50-fold selective against KAT I or KAT III, and no KAT IV inhibition was observed at up to 50 μM PF-04859989 (internal data), achievement of ~80% maximal KYNA inhibition in both rats and NHPs with these inhibitors suggests a dominant role for KAT II in brain KYNA formation.
-More quantitatively, the model estimated KAT II contribution to brain KYNA formation in rats and NHPs to be 75% and 86%, respectively.
-This confirms previous findings that KAT II catalyzes approximately 75% of KYNA synthesis
+As all irreversible inhibitors tested in this report are at least 50 fold selective against KAT I or KAT III and no KAT IV inhibition was observed at up to 50 μM PF-048599889 (internal data), achievement of ~80% maximal KYNA inhibition in both rat and NHP with these inhibitors suggests a dominant role for KAT II in brain KYNA formation.
+More quantitatively, the model estimated KAT II contribution to brain KYNA formation in rat and NHP to be 75% and 86%, respectively.
+This confirms previous finding that KAT II catalyzes approximately 75% of KYNA synthesis in most brain areas (Guidetti et al., 1997).
+More recently, the specific contribution of KAT IV to KYNA synthesis was studied and reported to be very limited (Guidetti et al., 2007).
+These findings further validate KAT II as a viable target for effective lowering of brain KYNA.